 If you’re wanting to explore Iceland with the least amount of responsibility, taking day trips from Reykjavik is your best bet.
 Here are 17 Rekyavik day tours that are totally worth it!

-1. Golden Circle Full Day Tour
+1. Golden Circle Full Day Trip from Reykjavik

 This has got to be the most popular Reykjavik day tour.
 You’ll feel like an ice prince/princess as you take a leisurely tour to a crater lake, a waterfall, and a geyser.